AdaGold/api-muncher/README.md

 Reminder: Make sure all content is still easy to read when the width of a screen is shrunk.
 Use flexible measurements like width and REM.

 These should be responsive.
 When the screen width shrinks to a medium screen, have a row with only two recipes.
 On a small screen width, have only a single recipe per line.

+## What We're Looking For

+Check the [feedback template](./feedback.md) to see how we will evaluate your project.